efkanator/Barony/Spelunking for Trouble/readme.txt

         Map-Attribute:           Mines
         IsImplemented:           Yes
         Quantity of Generations: 4
-        Quantity of Modules:     12
+        Quantity of Modules:     13
         Secret Stages:           1
         Has boss stage:          Yes
         Discription:             Mountain interior so-to-say, ranging from tight spaces to wide corridors with hidden stashes and chasm floors.
 But these stashes aren't just for take.
 Some say goblins have seeken out refuge there and hoards their treasures from anyone uninvited.
-				 These passages however have been visited to-and-fro for houndreds of years so don't expect many unsprung traps.
+				 These passages however have been visited to-and-fro for hundreds of years so don't expect many unsprung traps.